Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Blind Group Matching

 \subsection{The DAD--CAD bridge: continuous relaxation via a Lie-algebra GEVP}

 Blind group matching across a large library is combinatorial in the library size.
 A continuous relaxation reduces the problem to a polynomial-time eigenvalue computation on a finite-dimensional Lie algebra, which we call the \emph{DAD--CAD bridge}, abbreviating \emph{Discrete Algebraic Diversity} (the discrete group-library formulation of Sections~\ref{sec:psi}--\ref{sec:dcv}) and \emph{Continuous Algebraic Diversity} (the continuous formulation we now develop on directions in the Lie algebra $\mathfrak{u}(M)$).
+The relaxation and its optimality and complexity properties are developed in full in a companion paper~\cite{thornton2026gevp}; we summarize here the elements needed for the framework.
 The bridge is the passage from the discrete library to the continuous parameter space: discrete algebraic diversity (selection from a discrete group library) relaxes to continuous algebraic diversity in the sense of optimization over directions in $\mathfrak{u}(M)$, the Lie algebra of skew-Hermitian matrices on $\mathbb{C}^M$.
-The qualifier \emph{finite-dimensional} is important: the relaxation here is a continuous parameter space attached to a fixed-dimensional ambient space, distinct from extensions of AD to Lie groups acting on infinite-dimensional function spaces such as $L^2(\mathbb{R})$, which lie outside the scope of this paper.
+The qualifier \emph{finite-dimensional} is important: the relaxation here is a continuous parameter space attached to a fixed-dimensional ambient space, distinct from extensions of AD to Lie groups acting on infinite-dimensional function spaces such as $L^2(\mathbb{R})$~\cite{thornton2026continuous}, which lie outside the scope of this paper.

 Replace the discrete commutativity residual $\delta(G, \mathbf{R}) = \max_{g \in G} \|\pi_g \mathbf{R} - \mathbf{R} \pi_g\|_F / \|\mathbf{R}\|_F$ (see~\cite{thornton2026ad} for definition and properties) by its continuous analog